Sattler College: Degree programs

 The college has announced that, "within ten years [by 2028], we plan to seek authorization to also offer programs in Civil Engineering, English, Education, Journalism, Mathematics, Physics, and Social Sciences."

+Sattler College additionally offers one-year certificates in the liberal arts and in biblical and religious studies.

 Religious affiliation

 The college is named after Michael Sattler, a sixteenth-century Anabaptist Christian martyr.
-Though the school is aligned with the theology of Conservative Anabaptism and is very closely connected to and associated with the local Followers of The Way (FOTW) church body, it is not affiliated with a particular denomination.
+Though the school is aligned with the theology of Conservative Anabaptism and is closely connected to and associated with the local Followers of The Way church, it is not affiliated with a particular denomination.
 Sattler College espouses principles from the early church and looks to the example of persecuted Christians.
-Michael Sattler believed in the power of redemptive love and emulated the early church and Anabaptist groups by following Jesus's instruction to love one's enemies.
+Drawing on the nonviolence expressed by Michael Sattler and his contemporaries, Sattler College believes in the power of redemptive love, emulating portions of the ante-Nicene church and Anabaptist groups by practicing nonviolence.

 Core values

-One of Sattler College's self-proclaimed distinctives is its focus on "The Three C's": Core, Christian Character, and Cost.
+One of Sattler College's self-proclaimed distinctives is its focus on "The Three Cs": Core, Christian Character, and Cost.

 In setting the curriculum, Kuruvilla looked to the first US colleges such as Harvard and Yale, where the first students there had to show proficiency in Bible literature and languages.
 In this spirit, students are required to take religion courses on Christianity.
 These courses include learning Old Testament Hebrew and New Testament Greek, church history, and studying the basics of Christianity.

-Sattler also requires students to complete an extensive core curriculum based on the liberal arts, including writing, history, biology, and math, as well as their major subjects.
+Sattler also requires students to complete an extensive core curriculum based on the liberal arts, including classes in writing, history, biology, and mathematics, as well as their major-specific courses.
 The college also focuses on students' Christian development through "wise study, mentoring, and discipleship."